 The use of references such as Java APIs, are allowed for the competition.

-Teams may only consist of 1-2 students.

 Contestants cannot seek help from individuals outside their team.

 Teams are expected to have the necessary Tools and Jars preloaded on their machines prior to the competition.